sambroy/CodeIO/README.md

 We provide a complete guide for you to build data for CodeI/O on a toy dataset.
 After all these steps you can get a dataset with the same format as in our [huggingface dataset](https://huggingface.co/datasets/hkust-nlp/CodeIO-Pyedu-Reasoning).

+All intermediate results will be stored under `./data`, but we have also provided a set of pre-processed files under `./processed_data`.

 #### Step 1: Convert raw code files into the unified format.

 ##### Step 1.1: Build Messages